sobester/ADRpy/docs/source/index.rst

 Installing and running ADRpy
 ----------------------------

-First and foremost, you need to have Python installed - you can get the latest version `here <https://www.python.org/downloads/>`_ or as part of a number of alternative `packages <https://www.python.org/download/alternatives/>`_.
+First and foremost, you will need to have Python installed - you can get the latest version `here <https://www.python.org/downloads/>`_ or as part of a number of alternative `packages <https://www.python.org/download/alternatives/>`_.